Diplomatic supports for Irish people abroad

 - A family member or friend is missing abroad

 - There is a death abroad and the remains need to be returned to Ireland.

-There is a limit to the services the embassy or consulate can provide.
+There is a limit to what the embassy or consulate can do.
 For example, if you have been ill or in an accident, they can:

 - Contact your family or friends in Ireland